The 2021 Annual Public Affairs Grant Program is no longer accepting proposals. The information on this website is available for reference only.

 The Public Affairs Section (PAS) of the U.S. Embassy Bishkek is pleased to announce funding is available as specified below through the Embassy’s Public Diplomacy Grants program.
-Applications may be submitted at any time for consideration on a rolling basis up until the deadline of August 23, 2020.
+Applications may be submitted at any time for consideration on a rolling basis up until the deadline of August 2, 2021 at 11:59 PM Bishkek time.
 Awards will be made pending the availability of funds.

 Background: The Public Affairs Section (PAS) at the U.S. Embassy Bishkek is soliciting proposals for grants from:

-- U.S non-governmental organizations (NGO), educational institutions, and individuals seeking funding to support cultural and/or educational programs in the Kyrgyz Republic and partnering with Kyrgyz Republic-registered organizations.
+- U.S. non-governmental organizations (NGOs), educational institutions, and individuals seeking funding to support cultural and/or educational programs in the Kyrgyz Republic and partnering with Kyrgyz Republic-registered organizations.

 Applicants should pay close attention to the Public Affairs Section’s goals, priorities, and target audiences when developing their proposals.
 Due to the volume of applicants and inquiries, PAS does not accept letters of intent, concept papers, or requests for meetings prior to application.